OPHARDT Hygiene Monitoring System® used in a comprehensive behavioural hygiene study

 Research shows positive effects on the quality of hand hygiene

-The OPHARDT Hygiene Monitoring System® was installed for the research programme in a cardio-surgical intensive care unit of the university hospital in Aachen.
+The OPHARDT Hygiene Monitoring System® (OHMS) was installed for the research programme in a cardio-surgical intensive care unit of the university hospital in Aachen.
 The study was split into four phases, each lasting 6 weeks.

 Within the first two phases 19 hand disinfectant dispensers registered all activations.
 Weekly evaluations of the dispenser data and feed-back to hospital staff were provided.
 During the third stage, a further 19 intelligent dispensers were installed on the ward and data collection and feedback continued.
 To examine lasting effects to hand hygiene a final post-intervention phase followed.

-The research data provided a clear answer: The introduction of Wi-Fi compatible disinfectant dispensers in combination, with corresponding intervention measures, leads to a significant improvement in hand hygiene quality.
+The research data provided a clear answer: The introduction of Wi-Fi compatible disinfectant dispensers in combination, with corresponding intervention measures, leads to a significant improvement in hand hygiene quality and compliance.
 The average amount of disinfectant used per hand hygiene activity increased during the research period from averaging 1.69 ml in the initial stages to 2.66 ml disinfectant per hand hygiene activity in the post intervention period – almost reaching the 3 ml mark recommended by the Robert Koch-Institute.

 Source: Scheithauer S, et al. Do WiFi-based hand hygiene dispenser systems increase hand hygiene Compliance?
 American Journal of Infection Control (2018)